Paolo-T/Fonts/README.md

 ### UI
 * Open Sans<br>
     _Best used for:_ Websites and Mobile Apps for prolonged usage and legibility.
     Open Sans is easy on eyes and can be good for regular consumption.<br>
     _Best paired with:_ Montserrat, Brandon Grotesque, Playfair Display, Georgia and Source Sans Pro

 * Montserrat<br>
     _Best paired with:_ Open Sans, Source Sans Pro, Roboto Slab, Gill Sans and Lora

 * Playfair Display<br>
     _Best paired with:_ Open Sans, Lato, Roboto , Georgia, Museo Sans and Proxima Nova

-* Proxima Nova
+* Proxima Nova<br>
+    _Best used for:_ Modern, Content-centric Websites & Mobile Apps.
+It’s already a hit font with most of the content platforms.
+Equally great for headings and body type.
+Try 12–16px for main Content and 24–30px for Headings.<br>
+    _Best paired with:_ Skolar, Adelle, Adobe Garamond, Georgia, Museo Slab and Playfair Display Current Use Cases: Buzzfeed, Mashable, CNET

 ### CODING